mgerstner/oscfs/README.md

 ### Finding Packages

 You can find packages by using tools like `find` or shell wildcards expansion.
-To find all fuse related packages you do this for example:
+To find all Fuse related packages you do this for example:

 ```sh
 $ cd openSUSE:Factory